k2view-academy/K2View-Academy/articles/DPM/06_Case_Owner_User_Interface/04_Case_Owner_User_Interface_Details.md

 <p>Start Date</p>
 </td>
 <td width="800">
-<p>The date and time that the Task execution was started.
-Only populated for Tasks that are already in the execution phase.</p>
+<p>The date and time the Task execution began.
+This field is populated for Tasks already in the execution phase.</p>
 </td>
 </tr>
 <tr>